-Because the group-average retinotopic data were used in the registration, the predicted map that results provides a reasonable estimate of any subject's expected retinotopic map, as shown previously (Benson et al., 2012; Benson et al., 2014), although the predicted map does not account for further individual differences in the structure to function relationship, as we show in this paper.
+Because the group-average retinotopic data were used in the registration, the predicted map that results provides a reasonable estimate of any subject's expected retinotopic map, as shown previously [24, 25], although the predicted map does not account for further individual differences in the structure to function relationship, as we show in this paper.
 Additionally, because the predicted map from the group-averaged data is defined on the fsaverage subject's cortical surfaces, a retinotopic map prediction for any new subject, for whom retinotopic mapping measurements may not be available, can be easily obtained: one can use FreeSurfer to align the new subject's cortical surface with the fsaverage subject's surface (anatomical structure alignment) then to project the retinotopic maps from the fsaverage subject to the new subject based on the anatomical similarity between them.
 Because of this, we refer to this group-average retinotopic prediction as the anatomically-defined atlas of retinotopy.
 This atlas is used as the prior for the Bayesian model fit, described below.
-The atlas is similar but not identical to one presented previously (Benson et al., 2014).
+The atlas is similar but not identical to one presented previously [25].

-Bayesian Retinotopic Maps
+Bayesian Retinotopic Maps.